 Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

-The telescopic-eyed Black Moor Goldfish is one of the most popular fancy varieties sold.
+The telescopic-eyed Black Moor Goldfish is among the most popular fancy varieties sold.

-A Black Moor is often added to a Goldfish keepers collection as a color contrast to an aquarium or pond full of gold-colored fish.
-The problem with this is, the care of Black Moor is slightly different to caring for less developed varieties such as Comets.
+A Black Moor is often added to a Goldfish keeper's collection as a color contrast to an aquarium or pond full of gold-colored fish.
+The problem with this is, that the care of Black Moor is slightly different from caring for less developed varieties such as Comets.

 Last Updated: 10-17-2023 by Grant Lord.